mrndhlovu/milestone-project4/README.md

 Create ticket form has radio buttons which when selected a `bug` or `feature` ticket type is created, and the default being ticket `bug` and the status as `to-do`.

+Should a user try to open this page while on a free account, they will see a restriction notification modal and redirected to the pricing page.

 #### Create article page

-User will create an article from this page.
+Users will create an article from this page.
+If an article is created successfully, a default image is provided until a user updates it.

+Should a user try to open this page while on a free account, they will see a restriction notification modal and redirected to the pricing page.

 #### User profile page

 Users will have access to this page if authenticated.
 If a purchase is completed, users should be redirected to this page and their order listed under purchases.
-The `updated account` option gives the user an choice to downgrade or deactivate their account if signed up for a Unicorn Pro account and the deactivate account is the only option if the user has a Unicorn Free account.
-The user also has an option to update their personal information on the update profile form.
+The `update account` option gives the user a choice to downgrade or deactivate their account if signed up for a Unicorn Pro account, however the  deactivate account is the only option if the user has only a Unicorn Free account.
+The user also has an option to update their personal information on the update profile form as well as change their profile image.

 # Technologies Used